 Freeman’s is honored to announce it has been selected to bring to auction the Collection of Dorrance "Dodo" H. Hamilton, renowned philanthropist and horticulturist.
-The collection includes items from her three residences located in Newport, Rhode Island; Strafford, Pennsylvania; and Boca Grande, Florida.
 It will be offered in two auctions: the fine art, furniture, porcelain, silver and other decorative and personal items will be presented as a single-owner sale, The Collection of Dorrance "Dodo" H. Hamilton on April 29; while Mrs. Hamilton's jewelry collection will be offered in Freeman's Fine Jewelry auction on May 9.

 A woman of many accomplishments, Mrs. Hamilton had a special commitment to philanthropy.
 “She was a much-beloved figure whose name resonates in Philadelphia and far beyond.
 ‘Dodo’, as she was known to everyone, left an indelible imprint upon the places she called home through her generous philanthropic acts which improved and enriched the lives of many,” said Freeman’s Chairman Alasdair Nichol.